-Also called equities, stocks are the cornerstone to most retirement accounts because they’ve boasted higher returns than many other investments, clipping along at an average 10 percent a year since 1926, according to Ibbotson Associates.
+Also called equities, stocks are the cornerstone to most retirement accounts because they’ve boasted higher returns than many other investments, clipping along at about 10 percent a year over the long term.

 That said, stocks come in many different flavors.
 They represent all industries, with some based in the U.S. and others overseas.
 Stocks also come in all sizes: There are large-cap, mid-cap and small-cap stocks.
 The term “cap” is short for “market capitalization,” which is computed by multiplying share price by the number of a company’s outstanding shares.